Fossj117/fossj117.github.io/_posts/2020-06-05-arrow-replacement.md

 ## The Arrow replacement effect

-I have been thinking about Arrow (1962).
-This is an impressive piece of writing in that it introduces at least two key ideas that would become important in the subsequent literature on the economics of innovation.
-The first key idea that Arrow (1962) outlines is that “ideas” (or knowledge) and their production have some key properties that ensure that competitive markets will not achieve an optimal allocation of resources to idea production (in particular there will be underproduction of ideas).
-I will think more about this point later.
+Arrow (1962) introduces at least two key ideas that would become important in the subsequent literature on the economics of innovation.
+The first idea is that “ideas” (or knowledge) and their production have some key properties that ensure that competitive markets will not achieve an optimal allocation of resources to idea production (in particular there will be underproduction of ideas).

 The second key idea that Arrow (1962) establishes is the so-called “Arrow replacement effect”.
 The Arrow replacement idea is important because it is framed as one of the classical answers to the question of how market structure affects innovation.
 In particular, the Arrow idea seems to be identified as one “pole” of the competition / innovation debate — namely, as a key mechanism explaining why product market competition encourages innovation (as Shapiro 2012 summarizes).
 Per the Shapiro (2012) framing, Schumpeter (1942) classically forms the other “pole” of this debate — i.e. the opposing view that actually (the prospect of) market power and monopoly profits is what spurs innovation (or that larger firms are otherwise a better home for innovation).